jpmena/Fintual_challenge/SOLUTION.md

    - Add manual price input as a complement in case yfinance fails.
    - Tested with different symbols, with yfinance and with manual price input.
    - Tested some border cases such as no price available, target allocation not being 100%, minimum trade size, rounding the number of shares to be an integer, etc.
+   - Add that the number of shares to sell or buy must be integers.
 ### Key Decisions

 1. Use of builder pattern: